Jose Melencio Nartatez: Chief of the Philippine National Police (since 2026)

-Appointment as Acting PNP Chief
+Acting PNP Chief (2025 - 2026)

-On August 26, 2025, Nartatez was appointed as Acting Chief of the Philippine National Police, following the relief of Police General Nicolas Torre III.
+Nartatez was appointed on August 26, 2025, Officer in Charge Chief of the Philippine National Police, following the relief of Police General Nicolas Torre III.
 His appointment was confirmed by Interior and Local Government Secretary Jonvic Remulla and Executive Secretary Lucas Bersamin.
+On September 1, 2025, Nartatez was affirmed as Acting PNP chief.
+He became a 4-star Police General on January 28, 2026, after Torre officially retired on January 19.